j262byuu/Process_NHANES_2011-2014_GT3X_raw_accelerometer_data/README.md

 #### 3. Verify the append process
 Generate a log file to confirm the merging process went smoothly, ensuring no data was missed or corrupted.
 As you know, appending a large number of CSV files can be risky, and doing so on a server is even more precarious.

 For appending CSV files, there are several approaches.
-When working with high-frequency data (e.g., at the Hz level), I recommend using Linux.
+When working with high-frequency data (e.g., at the Hz level), I recommend using `bash`.
 Why?
 Because Linux handles data processing efficiently and avoids issues with time or data formatting quirks.
+Using `data.table` in R is also a good option, but on our system, running R from the command line is inconvenient.

 ```bash
 bsub -G compute-snake -q general -R 'rusage[mem=8GB]' -a 'docker(eclipse/debian_jre)' bash mergeCSV.sh